- Are you interested in immigrating to Canada, finding a job, and qualifying for CPA Canada but not sure of what to expect?

 - Obtaining a degree is one part of the process, however, in my experience, the ‘learning’ never ends.
 It is always important to find your passion and follow it diligently, even when things get tough.

-- I still recall my father enrolling me for CA course in India back in 2006 and asking me to give it a try but at the same time emphasizing to not feel pressured and overcome my fear.
+- I still recall my father enrolling me for a CA course in India back in 2006 and asking me to give it a try but at the same time emphasizing to not feel pressured and overcome my fear.

 - I absolutely loved the course and that was just a baby step to what became my full-time career over the last ten years.